-International educational opportunities at Wayne State College include the opportunity to take part in a study abroad experience in Greece.
-The Greece program is available each spring and consists of an 11-week semester in Volos, Greece.
-The cost includes 12 credit hours of tuition and fees (charged at the in-state rate), round-trip airfare from Omaha, housing in Greece, health insurance, field trips, and meal allowance.
+Wayne State Semester in Greece.
+The Greece program is available each spring.
 While studying in Greece, students learn about Greek culture by living within it.
-Lectures, field trips, presentations and discussion groups address Greek history, mythology and geography, as well as Greek culture, including government, politics, economics, family, educations, religion and social issues.
+Lectures, field trips, presentations and discussion groups address Greek history, mythology, and geography, as well as Greek culture, including government, politics, economics, family, education, religion, and social issues.
 While in Greece, the students are introduced to the Greek language through coursework and immersion.
-Most of the participating students use the 12 credit hours for general studies requirements, but the credit can be tailored to fit into specific majors.
+The Greece experience also includes a field trip to Turkey.